2022–23 European windstorm season: Storm Larisa

-In the United Kingdom, the Met Office has issued a number of weather warnings for heavy snow followed by very cold temperatures.
-Significant snowfalls have been reported of up to 24 cm at Leek Thorncliffe and 14cm at Bingley in northern England, 16 cm at Lake Vyrnwy in Wales..
-A village on the outskirts of Buxton (Derbyshire) received less than 30 cm of snow according to an unofficial source.
+In the United Kingdom, the Met Office issued a number of weather warnings for heavy snow followed by very cold temperatures.
+Snowfall of up to 24 cm was reported at Leek Thorncliffe, 14 cm at Bingley in northern England, and 16 cm at Lake Vyrnwy in Wales.
+A village on the outskirts of Buxton (Derbyshire) received at least 30 cm of snow according to an unofficial source.
 The winds also caused blizzard conditions causing widespread disruption to road and rail traffic as well as the closure of hundreds of schools.
-On the British M62 motorway, between Manchester and Leeds, motorists have been stranded requiring the use of mountain rescue teams to come to their aid.
-Many flight delays and cancellations to clear snow from runways have been reported at airports.
+On the British M62 motorway, between Manchester and Leeds, motorists were stranded requiring the use of mountain rescue teams.
+Many flight delays and cancellations to clear snow from runways were reported at airports.

-In Ireland, a warning has been issued by Met Éireann for much of the country for freezing temperatures, widespread freezing on the roads as well as a snowfall warning.
-In Northern Ireland, more than 180 schools have been closed, mainly in Belfast and counties Antrim, Armagh and Down.
+In Ireland, a warning was issued by Met Éireann for much of the country for freezing temperatures, widespread freezing on the roads, as well as a snowfall warning.
+In Northern Ireland, more than 180 schools closed, mainly in Belfast and counties Antrim, Armagh and Down.

-Storm Larisa brought snowfall to Belgium & Netherlands between 8–10 March 2023, with layers of snow up to 10 centimeters.
+Storm Larisa brought snowfall to Belgium and Netherlands between 8–10 March 2023, with layers of snow up to 10 centimeters.

-In Spain on March 8, warnings were issued for the Galician coast, predicting waves between 5 and 7 m in height.
-The next day they were extended until March 10 for the eastern Cantabrian Sea.
+In Spain on 8 March, warnings were issued for the Galician coast, predicting waves between 5 and 7 m in height.
+Warnings were extended until 10 March for the eastern Cantabrian Sea.
 The strongest gusts hit the Cantabrian coast, as well as mountainous areas in the north.
-The highest gust of 113 km/h was recorded at the Punta de Estaca de Bares (A Coruña) on March 10.
+The highest gust of 113 km/h was recorded at the Punta de Estaca de Bares, province of A Coruña, on 10 March.
 Rainfall was significant in the province of Cáceres, with a maximum of 59 mm in Piornal in 24 hours.

+Storm Mathis (Markus)

+Storm Mathis was named on 30 March 2023 by Météo France.
+Yellow wind and rain warnings were issued for southern England by the Met Office.
+Météo France issued yellow and orange storm alerts in 80 departments across the country.

+On 31 March, a Welsh station recorded an onshore central pressure of 979 hPa.
+A gust of 93 mph was also recorded at Gwennap Head in Cornwall.
+Over 500 properties were also left without power across the county.
+In Devon there were many flooded roads, with rivers and streams "reaching high levels".
+A man was killed by a falling tree in Senones, northern France.
+Two tornadoes were reported, one in Buzançais and another in Saint-Jean-de-Sauves, but no injuries were reported.

+Storm Ilina (Norbert)

+Storm Ilina was named on 2 April 2023.